+What does a blog on your online store do to help you achieve success?
 What if I tell you that there is a way to increase your store traffic and conversion rate for free?

 This method is blogging, and here are the reasons why you should blog on your online store: